kapilt/juju-digitalocean/README.rst

 +++++++

 An ssh key is required for use by this plugin and the public key must be uploaded to the digital ocean control panel.
-If you have multiple keys there you can specify the key name to use when creating instances via the environment variable DO_SSH_KEY, config file, or cli parameter.

 **Note** If you have a large number of ssh keys, ssh will only attempt a certain number of key logins before giving up, ideally you want to